rajatagrawal1094/SatelliteRepositoryContentSync/README.md

 - [Synchronizing Content using hammer CLI](#synchronizing-content-using-hammer-cli)
 - [Summary](#summary)

+## Introduction

+After importing a Subscription Manifest into Red Hat Satellite, the next critical step is to enable the required Red Hat repositories and synchronize content to make it available for managed systems.
+This ensures that packages, errata, and updates are accessible for lifecycle environments, content views, and system patching.

+This guide walks you through the process of enabling repositories and synchronizing content using both the Satellite Web UI and the `hammer` CLI.
+Whether you're a new administrator exploring the dashboard or an automation-oriented engineer using CLI, this tutorial provides step-by-step instructions for both approaches.

 ## Enabling Repository using Red Hat Satellite Dashboard

 Open a browser, enter the Red Hat Satellite Server URL - https://satellite.example.com